 3 Tips for using video in your sales cycle

 - It has to be easy.
 There are so many sales tools out there that you can purchase, but if it’s not easy for people to use, it’ll ultimately fall by the wayside.
-The good news is tools like Vidyard GoVideo are so simple to use that many people actually prefer it to writing an e-mail.
+The good news is tools like the Vidyard Chrome extension are so simple to use that many people actually prefer it to writing an e-mail.

 - Be authentic.
 If you were in front of a customer, you’d be yourself.
 Strive for the same on video.
 Don’t be scripted.
 You’re a sales professional for a reason.
 You’ve got a great personality and video is just giving you the medium to showcase it.